Gooseberry: Ribes spp

 • Resistant to white pine blister rust.
 Somewhat resistant to powdery mildew and leaf spot.

-Nurseries often claim the flavor of Hinnonmaki Yellow is reminiscent of apricot, but I have not seen any home-growers confirm this.
-I have not experienced this either.
+Nurseries often claim that the flavor of Hinnonmaki Yellow is reminiscent of an apricot, but I have not seen any home-growers confirm this and I have not experienced this either.

-The bush is quite dwarfing, to the point where it looks unusual sitting next to the others.
-It may pair well with Jewel and Jeanne, since they, too, are considered to be small.
-The bush is also quite thorny, which doesn't pair well with its dwarfing habit.
+The bush is quite dwarfing, to the point where it looks unusual sitting next to the others, but it likely pairs well with Jewel and Jeanne, since they, too, are considered to be small.
+It is also quite thorny, which doesn't pair well with its dwarfing habit.
 It will essentially force you to keep the bush well pruned.

 Houghton